Croatian New Zealanders

 Croatian New Zealanders (Novozelandski Hrvati) refers to New Zealand citizens of Croatian descent.
 It is estimated that over 100,000 New Zealanders have Croatian ancestry.
 There are 2,550 people who declared their nationality as Croats in the 2006 New Zealand census.
 The majority of these are located primarily in and around Auckland and Northland with small numbers in and around Canterbury and Southland.

 The (generally neutral but sometimes mildly derogatory) term Dally or Dallie (short for Dalmatian) was often used in New Zealand to refer to people of Croatian descent before Croatia gained independence in 1991.
 Most people of Croatian descent are now referred to as Croatians, reflecting Croatia’s independence.
 The Dalmatian Cultural Society, founded in 1930 and based in Auckland, adopted Dalmatian in its name upon Croatia’s independence.
-Other Croatian cultural societies in New Zealand, including those in Auckland, Waikato, and Wellington, have recognized "Croatian" as the appropriate name to reflect the country's independence.
+Other Croatian cultural societies in New Zealand, including those in Auckland, the Waikato, and Wellington, have recognized "Croatian" as the appropriate name to reflect the country's independence.